fedeghe/widgzard/README.md

 The **problem** that originally led me to that solution was to:

-**1**) build up an arbitrary dom tree from json (with attributes) and attach it somewhere (preorder, the only possibility)
+**1**) build up an arbitrary dom tree from json (turned out I use a literal object) and attach it somewhere (preorder, the only possibility)

-**2**) having the possibility to specify a function for every Node
+**2**) having the possibility to specify a some functions for every Node

-**3**) in case of a leaf node execute the callback immediately after node creation
+**3**) in case of a leaf node execute the creation callback immediately after node creation

-**4**) all other nodes callback had to be executed only when all node childs having a callback declared claim they got their work done (postorder)
+**4**) all other nodes creation callback had to be executed only when all childs node creation callback has finished (postorder)

 ---

-The _Widgzard_ aims to solve the problem in a clear way, receiving a json containing all is needed to build up and to manage the callbacks executions.
+The _Widgzard_ aims to solve the problem in a clear way, receiving a object literal containing all is needed to build up and to manage the callbacks executions.
 Every node has basically the following structure

 	{